-The Portuguese implementation report contained important additional information, namely the quantification of the targets for the three first guidelines, the introduction of some budget estimates, the clarification of the relationships between new and ongoing initiatives, and the explanation of the institutional changes required by the NAP implementation concerning the Employment Public Service.
+The Portuguese implementation report contained important additional information, namely the quantification of the targets for the three first guidelines, the introduction of some budget estimates, the clarification of the relationships between new and on-going initiatives, and the explanation of the institutional changes required by the NAP implementation concerning the Employment Public Service.

 Priority is given to employability reflecting the intention of the Portuguese Government to move towards activation and prevention.
 Important commitments are made as regards the period targets fixed in the two first guidelines.
 Concerning the guideline on activation it is established that the objective of reaching 20% of the unemployed attending training actions should be achieved by 2002 (65.000 trainees).
+On lifelong training it is foreseen to increase the training of the employed population to cover 10% of the total employed active population in the year 2002.
 Particular importance has been given to the promotion of the Apprenticeship System.
 To this end, Portugal has established a target by which the number of youngsters benefiting from apprenticeship schemes will be doubled in a 5- year period.

-On entrepreneurship, three guidelines are practically ignored: Encouraging the Development of Self-Employment, Making the Taxation System more Employment Friendly and Reduction of VAT on Labour-intensive services).
+On entrepreneurship, three guidelines are practically not considered: Encouraging the Development of Self-Employment, Making the Taxation System more Employment Friendly and Reduction of VAT on Labour-intensive services).
 However, reasonable explanations are given for this based on the Portuguese labour market, and concerning the reduction on non-wage labour costs a reform of the social security system is being proposed by the Government to the Parliament.
 Some measures related to this reform, namely a flexible approach to retirement age, are expected to be adopted by the Government by the end of 1998.
+The social integration enterprises measure is being launched in order to combat poverty and social exclusion.